 DeWalt is a very reliable tool manufacturer that has managed to admirably grow out of the shadow of its parent company, Black & Decker.

 The DCD771C2 is perhaps the biggest example of why DeWalt has become such an essential component of the cordless drill market.
 You have probably heard of this cordless drill whenever such tools are being discussed.
 However, you need an accurate understanding of how good this drill truly is.
-In this review, we will be judging this drill based on three factors: performance, battery life, and ease of use.
+In this review, we will be judging this drill based on three factors: performance, battery life, ease of use, and value for money.
 We’ll throw in a value assessment for good measure too.

 There are two ways in which you might use this drill, namely drilling and driving.
 We tested this drill out with different bits to see how effectively it could drill holes, starting off with the 5 inch hole saw.
 The hole that this bit created was very smooth, although the drill took a bit long to finish the process.
 Still, getting a five inch hole in under a minute is impressive by any metric even if it is a bit slower than some tools made by DeWalt’s competitors.